dude15/mail_spam/README.md

 # mail_spam
-small python script to spam your email.Dont use illegal :))
+Small python script to spam your email.Dont use illegal :))

 how to use: